The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

 The second data source is the T-STAR dataset of the Hungarian Central Statistics Office.
 We use it to obtain settlement-level annual information on collected income taxes.
 In particular, we calculate the per-capita gross annual income for all 3,164 settlements in 2007 and merge it with our main administrative data based on settlement identifiers.

 The third data source is the National Assessment of Basic Competencies (NABC).
 Following \citet{horn2013diverging}, we create an NABC-based SES index, which is a standardized measure that utilizes survey information of the NABC.
 The NABC-based SES index resembles the economic, social, and cultural status (ESCS) indicator of the OECD PISA survey.
 It combines three subindices: an index of parental education, an index of home possessions (number of bedrooms, mobile phones, cars, computers, books, etc.), and an index of parents' labor-market status.
-For each secondary school between 2008 and 2012 we calculate the average value of students' NABC-based SES index, and merge this with our main administrative dataset using high-school identifiers.\footnote{The high-school-specific average NABC-based SES index is stable over time.
+Since this data is available staring in 2008, we calculate the average value of students' NABC-based SES index for each high school between 2008 and 2012, and merge this with our main administrative dataset using high-school identifiers.\footnote{The high-school-specific average NABC-based SES index is stable over time.
 Between 2008 and 2012, 95\% of the variation in the high-school-specific averages of the NABC-based SES index is explained by high-school fixed effects.
 Furthermore, each year, about one-third of the student-level variation in the NABC-based SES index is explained by high-school fixed effects.}